-The Saudi and Emirati lobbyists whispering in Trump's ear
+The Saudi and Emirati lobby networks whispering in President Trump's ear

 During his campaign, Trump criticised Saudi Arabia and US ties with the Kingdom, but his administration soon succumbed to Saudi and Emirati lobbying networks, along with the influence of their close ally, Egypt, albeit to a lesser extent.